bnossum/midgetv/README.md

 register by 31).
 Average number of clocks per instruction (CPI) seems to be around 10.
 Unaligned word/hword load/store instructions must be performed in software and is really slow.
-CSR instructions are implemented partly in microcode, but mostly in sofware; slow!
+CSR instructions are implemented partly in microcode, but mostly in software; slow!
 Interrupt response is also slow.

 ## Overall goals and results